 - Wintering Bird Surveys.
 One or 2-day surveys will be conducted monthly along Camp Far West Reservoir from December through February (i.e., three surveys, at least 2 weeks apart) to capture peak wintering activity.
 The January survey will be conducted during the 2-week nationwide, mid-winter bald eagle survey c, unless inclement weather prohibits safe surveys.
-The surveys will either be conducted from a helicopter or boat depending on weather conditions and accessibility. - Winter Night Roost Surveys.
+The surveys will either be conducted from a helicopter or boat depending on weather conditions and accessibility with the intent of surveying to 0.25-mile inland from the edge of the shoreline of Camp Far West Reservoir. - Winter Night Roost Surveys.
 Winter night roost surveys will be conducted once monthly from December through February.
 Surveys will be conducted in the afternoon/early evening in areas where bald eagles were observed wintering in an effort to identify any night roosts.
 If roosts are located, the number of bald eagles will be recorded as they move from foraging to roosting habitat.
 These locations will be revisited the following morning, approximately 30 minutes before sunrise for at least 2 hours to count the number of bald eagles leaving the roost.
 If a stand is identified as a probable night roost, the area will be revisited during the day to search for any evidence of bald eagle use (e.g., feathers or castings) and the exact location will be recorded by GPS.
 The survey forms derived by Jackman and Jenkins (2004) will be used for both the wintering and night bald eagle roost surveys.